Skip to content

 A Joshua tree

-• Binoculars for the kids.
+• Bring Binoculars for the kids.
 These are perfect for spotting birds and wildlife or for a close-up of the waterfalls and canyons.
-My kids love using theirs during the drives or while sitting at meadows and have spotted some pretty interesting things from afar.
+My kids loved using their binoculars during the drives or while sitting at meadows.
+They have spotted some pretty interesting things from afar.

 • Sunscreen and bug spray, anyone?
 Some of these parks are at higher elevations so sunscreen is essential.
+Many national parks have a lot of forests and vegetation.
 Always stay on the safe side and wear insect repellant.

 Yosemite Falls